christophM/interpretable-ml-book/README.md

 ## Changelog
 All notable changes to the book will be documented here.

+### v0.2 WORK IN PROGRESS
+- Making it easier to collaborate: Travis checks if book can be rendered for pull requests

 ### v0.1 (2017-12-03)
 - First release of the Interpretable Machine Learning book